martymcguire/NodeNock/README.md

 NodeNock - A Call-to-Get-In System Powered by Twilio and Foursquare
 ===================================================================

-NodeNock is a web application that lets people inside a locked location receive phone calls from people outside.
+NodeNock is a Rails 3 application for mobile devices that lets people inside a locked location receive phone calls from people outside.
 Here's how it works:

 One-Time Setup
 --------------